 I have modernized and standardized Christian names, but have left surnames in the form found in the original source, except in occasional cases where a single document contains variants of the same surname in which case I have selected one or where I have found it necessary to make a correction or clarification, such as when a name has been incorrectly transcribed or is well-known in a different spelling.
 Occupational qualifiers have been translated only in those cases where, in my judgement, they appear to be designating an actual occupation, rather than indicating an affixed surname.
 Names of places (when referring to places, as opposed to use as surnames) I have modernized, when able to identify the actual location, past or present.

 Keywords have been included at the beginning of each page, to give a quick sense of the principal or significant subjects dealt with by each document.
-These keywords are taken from a controlled vocabulary, and a search on any one or combination should retrieve other documents dealing with the same subject; the thesaurus will be added to this Web site at a later date.
+These keywords are taken from a controlled vocabulary, and a search on any one or combination should retrieve other documents dealing with the same subject; the thesaurus of keywords is now available online.

 Please note that on this Web site 'Public Record Office' is used to refer to the British institution subsequently renamed the National Archives.
 And that the names of some other archival repositories may also be out of date due to periodic structural changes in local government; for instance, the Corporation of London Records Office has become a component of the London Metropolitan Archives.